Minimal Dirac seesaw accompanied by Dirac fermionic dark matter: Baryon asymmetry

+See the relevant diagrams in Fig. \ref{ddecay}.
+The decay width and CP asymmetry can be calculated by

-Here the first term in the CP asymmetry is the self-energy correction mediated by the heavy fermion singlet(s) while the second term is the vertex correction mediated by the heavy Higgs doublet(s).
-A nonzero CP asymmetry $\varepsilon_{N_b^{}}^{}$ needs at least two heavy fermion singlets $N$, or at least one heavy fermion singlet $N$ and at least one heavy Higgs doublet $\eta$.
+Here the first term in the CP asymmetry is the self-energy correction mediated by the heavy fermion doublet(s) while the second and third terms are the vertex correction mediated by the heavy fermion singlet(s) and Higgs doublet(s).
+Obviously, a nonzero CP asymmetry $\varepsilon_{D_c^{}}^{}$ requires the existence of at least two heavy fermion doublets $D$, or at least one heavy fermion doublet $D$ and at least one heavy fermion singlet $S$, or at least one heavy fermion doublet $D$ and at least one heavy Higgs doublet $\eta$.